frontendprof/react-youtube-clone/README.md

 ### App component

 1. Rendering search bar component as child component
+2. Import the file in which axios instance located
+3. Pass the fetched data as props to searchbar component
+4. Updating state with the fetched data

 ### SearchBar component

 1. Creating input form from semantic
 2. Wiring it up to onChange event handler, and to onInputChange event callback respectively
 3. Handling default form submit
+4. Render term state in passed props

+### Data Loading

+1. Accessing the Youtube API
+2. Creating axios instance in a separate file then exporting it